CunninghamLab/TMSAnalysisToolBox/README.md

 To get started:

 1) Click the Greeen 'Code' button at the top of the screen
-2) Click 'Download Zip' (9.6 MB)
+2) Click 'Download Zip'
-3) Extract the downloaded zip file anywhere on your computer (16 MB)
+3) Extract the downloaded zip file anywhere on your computer
 4) Open matlab and navigate to the extracted folder
 5) Add TMSAnalsysisToolBox folder and subfolders to your path (This can be achieved by Right Clicking on the Main File System in matlab and Selecting 'Add to Path --> Selected Folders and Subfolders' in the drop down
 6) In the matlab command line type: TMSAnalysisToolBoxV1